saltyorg/docs/docs/apps/autoscan.md

 ### 3. A-Train

 Autoscan can monitor Google Drive changes via a trigger called "Bernard".
-The code behind Bernard can sometimes get out of sync with the satate of Google Drive and miss thing.
+The code behind Bernard can sometimes get out of sync with the satate of Google Drive and miss things.

 "A-Train" is a rewrite of the Bernard concepts, and is currently available as a second docker image.
-At some poin t it may be integrated into autoscan.
+At some point it may be integrated into autoscan.

 To run A-Train in place of Bernard: